dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/model-query-history.md

 - Provides data teams insight, so they can focus their time and infrastructure spend on the worthwhile used data products.
 - Enable analysts to find the most popular models used by other people.

-Model query history is powered by a single query of query log table in your data warehouse aggregated on a daily basis.
+Model query history is powered by a single query of the query log table in your data warehouse aggregated on a daily basis.
 It filters down to `select` statements only to gauge model consumption and excludes dbt model build and test executions.

 :::info Available in beta
 Model query history is currently in beta and available to [dbt Cloud Enterprise accounts](https://www.getdbt.com/pricing/) using Snowflake and BigQuery initially.
 If you have any feedback or would like to take part in the beta, please reach out to your account manager.